francescodibetta/francescodibetta.github.io/_news/announcement_20260516.md

 related_posts: false
 ---

-My contribution in Epistemology for the [12th European Congress of Analytic Philosophy](https://analyticphilosophy.eu/ecap12/) has been awared the [**early-career prize**](https://analyticphilosophy.eu/early-career-scholar-prize/).
+My contribution in Epistemology for the [12th European Congress of Analytic Philosophy](https://analyticphilosophy.eu/ecap12/) has been awared the [early-career prize](https://analyticphilosophy.eu/early-career-scholar-prize/)!